blue-gitty/soap-eval-framework/README.md

 A comprehensive evaluation framework for clinical SOAP note generation, featuring reference-based, non-reference, and self-validation pipelines with meta-analysis.

+> 💡 **Design Philosophy**: See [IDEA.md](IDEA.md) for detailed explanation of the thought process, architecture decisions, and design rationale behind this framework.

 ## 🚀 Quick Start (5 Minutes)

 **For fastest setup, see [QUICK_START.md](QUICK_START.md)**